TEDxAuckland/tedx-auckland-site/src/collections/_posts/2022-09-15-a-conversation-with-hēmi-kelly---growing-a-platform-teaching-and-language-revitalisation.md

 That’s an interesting problem, from the perspective of a teacher.

-In classes now, you have both Māori students - people who are of Māori descent, but might not have had the opportunity to learn Te Reo - and non-Māori students.
+In classes now, you have both Māori students - people who are of Māori descent, but might not have had the opportunity to learn te reo - and non-Māori students.
 They’re sitting in the same classroom and while they might look like me and you, they have Māori heritage or Māori *whakapapa* and so have a different connection to the language.
 It’s a part of their identity; a part of who they are.
 Maybe their grandmother spoke it but never passed it down because she was strapped when she was a child at school.
 That’s a deep-rooted, complex connection and often there’s *whakamā* (embarrassment) in not knowing the language.

 Then you have non-Māori students who don’t have that same connection.
-They might have a connection to this place, and Te Reo belongs to this place, but that’s very different.
+They might have a connection to this place, and te reo belongs to this place, but that’s very different.
 I don’t think they feel that same embarrassment because there’s this distance.
 It’s brand new; like any language.
 Sometimes, because of this, you see non-Māori progressing more because they’re ready to give it their all and don’t care if they get it wrong.

 This is a dynamic that’s evolving and that we need to talk about.
 Educators need to be aware of this because it’s not something we’ve seen before.
 It used to be a Māori majority in classrooms, but now we’re starting to see a non-Māori majority.